segergabriel/FastRobots/README.md

 # ECE4160 Fast Robots

 Welcome to my Fast Robots webpage.
-This page will contain all the labs that I will complete for this course.
-I am an Electrical Engineering student interested in robotics, and I enjoy ice hockey and golf.
+Here you can find my completed labs for this course.
+I am an Electrical Engineering student interested in robotics.
+Other than that, I enjoy ice hockey and golf.

 ## Laboratories